ARM-software/arm-enterprise-acs/README.md

 The following commands only apply to the first time the image is executed to install the SCT tests)

 ### SBBR
+This is only available if the test suite is built with UEFI-SCT.
+(By Default, UEFI-SCT is not included in the test suite).
+As of now, source code for UEFI-SCT is accessible only for UEFI Foruum Members.
+If you are an UEFI Foruum Member, Please Select "no" for the option - "To continue without building UEFI-SCT .
+Enter [yes(default)/no]: "

 - Shell>FS3:
 - FS3:>cd EFI\BOOT\sbbr